FrancisDrakeII/object_detection/README.md

 # I highly recommend using the NVIDIA series GPU for training.
 And this introduction is based on the premise that you own a NVIDIA series GPU.
-This repo used tensorflow-gpu-1.13.2!
+This repo used tensorflow-gpu-1.13.2 running on Windows OS.

+## Virtual Environment creation
+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
+Sort of like your house has kitchen, bedroom, bathroom... and each room is meant for each specific activity.
+1. Download and install Anaconda for windows https://www.anaconda.com/products/individual

 ## This website gives you the tested build configurations for windows OS. https://www.tensorflow.org/install/source_windows
 For tensorflow-gpu-1.13.x version, the compatible Python version is 3.5-3.7, cuDNN is 7.4 and CUDA is 10.
 There are lots of Python Complier/IDE right now, if you are using MSVC, please follow the corresponding Complier version.